masakifukunishi/crypto-chart/README.md

 Crypto Chart is a full-stack [MERN](https://www.geeksforgeeks.org/mern-stack/) app that lets users view candlestick charts of cryptocurrencies for selected asset pairs and periods.

 ## About Settings
-- Data is retrieved every 6 hours from Kraken REST API and stored in MongoDB
+- Data is retrieved every 6 hours from Kraken REST API
 - You can change the asset pairs by changing the settings in config/default.json
 - Only UTC Time Zone is supported for now